sergiovegasalonso/sva-beast-mode-project/README.md

 Cross-platform application with good software engineering practices.

-## Tecnologies, tools and practices.
+## Tecnologies, tools and practices

 1. ElectronJS (yes, Electron, not Tauri).
 2. SvelteKit with Typescript.